justint42/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 Success heavily depends on the goal; the success-to-failure ratio equalizes at the 15000 to 19999 range.
 The 1000 to 4999 range is the most optimal.
-Risk of failure increases for every increasing range.
+Risk of failure increases as range increases.
 While minimal, the positive success ratios of 35000 to 39999 and 40000 to 44999 are significant (massive audience undertakings - projects with high, perceived realistic potential/expectations?).

 - What are some limitations of this dataset?